 Metrolink Simplified Network

-The plan is simple; Metrolink can increase revenue by changing from a "segment" system to a "corridor" system.
-Instead of having all routes begin and end in Union Station the segments are combined to create larger corridors.
-The segments that currently end in Oceanside and Montalvo would be combined as would the current red, green and blue segments.
-Basically, the lines would continue through Union Station after a stop instead of just terminating there.
+The plan is simple; Metrolink can increase productivity and revenue simply by changing from a "segment" system to a "corridor" system.
+Instead of having all routes begin and end in Union Station the segments are combined or interlined to create larger corridors.
+The Orange County and Ventura County Line segments would be combined as would the Antelope Valley and San Bernardino Lines with an extension to Fullerton.
+Basically, the high-frequency lines would continue through Union Station after a stop instead of just terminating there.